Dietrich Bonhoeffer: Studies in America

 In 1930, Bonhoeffer moved to America with the intent of attaining a Sloane Fellowship at New York City's Union Theological Seminary.
 Bonhoeffer was greatly unimpressed with American theology.
 He described the students as lacking interest in theology and would "laugh out loud" when learning a passage from Martin Luther's Sin and Forgiveness.
 During his time there, he met Frank Fisher, a black seminarian who introduced him to the Abyssinian Baptist Church in Harlem, where Bonhoeffer taught Sunday school and formed a lifelong love for the African-American church.
 He heard Adam Clayton Powell Sr. preach the "Gospel of Social Justice" and became sensitive to the social injustices experienced by racial and ethnic minorities in the U.S., as well as the ineptitude of churches when it came to bringing about integration.
-He was captivated by the sermons he witnessed in Negro churches, and he formed the belief that God's commandments were carried out.
-The originally nationalist Bonhoeffer later changed his views after seeing All Quiet on the Western Front, which shows the horrors of war.
+He was captivated by the sermons he witnessed in black churches.
+The originally nationalist Bonhoeffer later changed his views after seeing All Quiet on the Western Front, which showed the horrors of war.
 Later in life he favored the views of pacifism, which promoted love for all people and placed a high value on each individual life.
 Bonhoeffer became involved with the ecumenical Christian movement, which eventually led him to resist Adolf Hitler and the Nazis.